 www.yourroofingwebsite.com/residential-roofing/residential-roof-replacement/

-Child pages can be further broken down into sub-levels as needed.
-If you have a parent page of Commercial Roofing and a child page of Flat Roofing, you can have yet another child page beneath that for something (like Modified Bitumen).
+Child pages can be further divided into sub-levels as needed.
+If you have a parent page for Commercial Roofing and a child page for flat roofing, you can have yet another child page beneath that for something (like modified bitumen).

-You should not go more than three pages deep in a hierarchy, however, as longer URLs are difficult for Google to crawl and, therefore, less likely to rank well on SERPs.
+You should not go more than three pages deep in a hierarchy; however, longer URLs are difficult for Google to crawl and, therefore, less likely to rank well on SERPs.

 Images & Videos

 User experience plays a key part in a website’s performance.
 That’s why images and videos naturally fit well in most SEO strategies.
-Designated certain images for specific pages, you prevent duplication and accidental mismatches.
+You should designate certain images for specific pages to prevent duplication and accidental mismatches.

-The best images are always original, meaning they are shots of your actual company, facility, employees, equipment, and transportation.
-The worst images are stock photos, which are the last resort for roofers who don’t have any photos of themselves.
+The best images are always original; they are shots of your actual company, facility, employees, equipment, and transportation.
+The worst images are stock photos, which are the last resort for roofers without photos of themselves.

 Search Engine Optimization: The Implementation Stage